mui/material-ui/docs/src/pages/components/buttons/buttons.md

 ### Cursor not-allowed

-Material-UI's ButtonBase component set `pointer-events: none;` on disabled buttons.
-This tradeoff prevents the usage of a different disabled cursor.
+The ButtonBase component sets `pointer-events: none;` on disabled buttons. which prevents the appearance of a disabled cursor.

 If you wish to use `not-allowed`, you have two options: